Actor: Modern examples

+As non-binary and transgender characters have become more commonplace in media, including film, it has become more common for cisgender actors to play those characters, such as Hilary Swank starring as Brandon Teena in Boys Don't Cry.
+Conversely, transgender actors may play cross-gender roles, especially before public transition, such as Elliot Page playing as Shawna Hawkins in the Tales of the City miniseries.

+Women in acting

 Formerly, in some societies, only men could become actors.
+Women appearing on stage in public have been viewed as controversial, provocative and not respectable, and male actors often played the female roles in plays.
+In Europe and elsewhere, there have been periods of women being barred from acting or placed in restricted roles.

-In ancient Greece and ancient Rome and the medieval world, it was considered disgraceful for a woman to go on stage; nevertheless, women did perform in Ancient Rome, and again entered the stage in the Commedia dell'arte in Italy in the 16th century; Lucrezia Di Siena became the perhaps first professional actress since Ancient Rome.
-France and Spain, too, also had female actors in the 16th century.
+In ancient Greece and ancient Rome and the medieval world, it was considered disgraceful for a woman to go on stage.
+Nevertheless, women did perform in Ancient Rome, and again entered the stage in the Commedia dell'arte in Italy in the 16th century; in 1562, Lucrezia Di Siena became the perhaps first professional actress since Ancient Rome.
+France and Spain also had female actors in the 16th century.
 In William Shakespeare's England, however, women's roles were generally played by men or boys.

-When an eighteen-year Puritan prohibition of drama was lifted after the English Restoration of 1660, women began to appear on stage in England.
-Margaret Hughes is often credited as the first professional actress on the English stage.
-Previously, Angelica Martinelli, a member of a visiting Italian Commedia dell'arte company, did perform in England as early as 1578, but such foreign guest appearances had been rare exceptions and there had been no professional English actresses in England.
-This prohibition ended during the reign of Charles II in part because he enjoyed watching actresses on stage.
-Specifically, Charles II issued letters patent to Thomas Killigrew and William Davenant, granting them the monopoly right to form two London theatre companies to perform "serious" drama, and the letters patent were reissued in 1662 with revisions allowing actresses to perform for the first time.